RodCinelli/RodCinelli/README.md

 👋 I’m Rodrigo Cinelli, a Full Stack Developer, currently advancing my education in Software Engineer.
 Residing in Rio de Janeiro, Brazil, I am fluently bilingual in Portuguese and English.
-My goal is to master the art of full stack development while delving deep into the realms of Data Science and Machine Learning, with a special focus on artificial intelligence.
+My goal is to master the art of full stack development while delving deep into the realms of Data Science and Machine Learning, with a special focus on Artificial Intelligence.

 👀 I am passionate about leveraging technology to solve complex problems and create impactful solutions.
-My journey in tech is driven by a desire to blend creative full-stack development with the analytical power of data science and machine learning.
+My journey in tech is driven by a desire to blend creative full-stack development with the analytical power of Data Science and Machine Learning.

 🌱 As I progress through my Software Development program, I am not only learning the technical skills but also understanding how to apply them effectively in real-world scenarios.
 My aspiration is to become a proficient full stack developer who can navigate the challenging landscape of AI-driven data science.